laravel/vapor-docs/1.0/projects/environments.md

 :::warning Log Messages

-Due to Vapor limitations, log messages from scheduled tasks won't appear in AWS CloudWatch or Vapor UI.
-As a workaround, you should dispatch a queue job from your scheduled tasks, or use a different log channel in your application.
+Due to Vapor limitations, log messages from scheduled tasks will not appear in AWS CloudWatch or Vapor UI.
+As a workaround, you should dispatch a queued job from your scheduled tasks and write log messages from your queued job.
 :::

 ## Metrics